joelcarter-dev/art-site/src/pages/store-items/init-item.md

 ---
 title: Init Item
-about: Init About
+about: Init About string
-artistNotes: Init Notes
+artistNotes: Init Notes.
+Notes about the item
-price: '0'
+price: '2'
 tags:
   - Init Tag
   - Commercial